Fiberwise building and stratification in tensor triangular geometry: Beyond big tt-categories

 On the other hand, it is well known that $\mathrm{ind}\dashv \mathrm{res}$ satisfy the projection formula.
-Thus the second claim is a consequence of Lemma \ref{coro 2}. \end{proof}
+Thus the second claim is a consequence of Corollary~\ref{coro 2}. \end{proof}

 \begin{remark} The stable module $\infty$-category for a finite group is well known to be rigidly-compactly generated.
 However, the same does not necessarily hold for infinite groups.
-In many cases, one can deduce from \cite[Theorem 3.1, Proposition 4.6]{Gom24b} that the stable category is compactly generated, but the monoidal unit fails to be compact (see \cite[Example 2.3, Remark 2.7]{Gom24a}).
+One can deduce from the conservativity of the family of restriction functors along the family of finite subgroups that the stable category is compactly generated, however, the monoidal unit fails to be compact (see \cite[Example 2.3, Remark 2.7]{Gom24a}).
 Therefore, our approach indeed extends beyond big tt-categories. \end{remark}

 \begin{remark} It is straightforward to verify that the family $\mathcal{E}$ from Proposition \ref{generation of stab} can be replaced by a set of representatives, up to conjugacy, of elementary abelian subgroups, or by any family of subgroups containing them.
 On the other hand, the previous proposition provides a detection result in terms of restrictions to elementary abelian subgroups.
-However, this is a well-known consequence of the existence of $C_\ast(X)$ and Chouinard's lemma for finite groups. \end{remark}
+However, this is a well-known consequence of the existence of $C_\ast(X)$ and Chouinard's theorem for finite groups. \end{remark}

-\textbf{Acknowledgments.} I am deeply grateful to Paul Balmer for an inspiring discussion.
-I also wish to thank Martin Gallauer and Manuel Hoff for answering several questions, Henning Krause for his encouragement and interest in this project, and Tobias Barthel for pointing out several relevant references.
-This work was supported by the Deutsche Forschungsgemeinschaft (Project-ID 491392403 – TRR 358).